7. How Can One Understand That Christ Is the Truth, the Way, and the Life?

 from “Beholding the Appearance of God in His Judgment and Chastisement” in The Word Appears in the Flesh

-In the Age of Kingdom, God uses the word to usher in a new age, to change the means of His work, and to do the work for the entire age.
+In the Age of Kingdom, God uses the word to usher in a new age, to change the method of His work, and to do the work for the entire age.
 This is the principle by which God works in the Age of Word.
-He became flesh to speak from different perspectives, enabling man to truly see God, who is the Word appearing in the flesh, and His wisdom and wonder.
-Such work is done to better achieve the goals of conquering man, perfecting man, and eliminating man.
+He became flesh to speak from different perspectives, enabling man to truly see God, who is the Word appearing in the flesh, and His wisdom and wondrousness.
+Such work is done in order better to achieve the goals of conquering man, perfecting man, and eliminating man.
 This is the true meaning of using the word to work in the Age of Word.
 Through the word, man comes to know the work of God, the disposition of God, the essence of man, and what man ought to enter into.
-Through the word, all the work God wishes to do in the Age of Word is accomplished.
+Through the word, the work God wishes to do in the Age of Word is brought to fruition in its entirety.
 Through the word, man is revealed, eliminated, and tried.
 Man has seen the word, heard the word, and become aware of the existence of the word.
-As a result, man believes in the existence of God; man believes the almightiness and wisdom of God, as well as God’s heart of love for man and His desire to save man.
-Though the word “word” is simple and ordinary, the word from the mouth of God become flesh shakes the entire universe; His word transforms the heart of man, the notions and the old disposition of man, and the old appearance of the entire world.
-Through the ages, only the God of this day works in such a manner, and only He speaks and saves man thus.
-Thereafter, man lives under the guidance of the word, shepherded and supplied by the word; they live in the world of the word, live within the curses and blessings of God’s word, and even more live under the judgment and chastisement of the word.
-These words and this work are all for the sake of man’s salvation, achieving God’s will, and changing the original appearance of the world of old creation.
-God created the world with the word, leads men throughout the universe with the word, conquers and saves them with the word.
+As a result, he believes in the existence of God, in the omnipotence and wisdom of God, as well as in God’s love for man and His desire to save man.
+Though the word “word” is simple and ordinary, the word from the mouth of the incarnate God shakes up the entire universe; it transforms man’s heart, notions, and old disposition, and the way the whole world used to appear.
+Through the ages, only the God of today works in this manner, and only He speaks thus and comes to save man thus.
+From this time forward, man lives under the guidance of the word, shepherded and supplied by the word.
+All humanity has come to live in the world of the word, within the curses and the blessings of God’s word, and even more of them have come to live under the judgment and chastisement of the word.
+These words and this work are all for the sake of man’s salvation, for the sake of fulfilling God’s will, and for the sake of changing the original appearance of the world of old creation.
+God created the world with the word, leads men from all over the universe with the word, and again conquers and saves them with the word.
 Finally, He shall use the word to bring the entire world of old to an end.
 Only then is the management plan wholly complete.

 from “The Age of Kingdom Is the Age of Word” in The Word Appears in the Flesh